 The Company determined that the Restatement would not result in the recoupment of any compensation because the variable incentive compensation for the Company's executive officers is calculated and paid based on year-end financial results, including year-end Revenue and year-end Adjusted EBITDA targets, which are not finalized until the Company's year-end financial close processes and audit have been completed.
-For fiscal 2023, the Company based its determination of variable incentive compensation for its executive officers based on the Company's
+For fiscal 2023, the Company based its determination of variable incentive compensation for its executive officers based on the Company's 2023 year-end financial results for Revenue and Adjusted EBITDA.
+The variable component of the Company's executive compensation program consists of cash-based bonus opportunities and long-term incentive compensation, including in the form of performance-based restricted stock units ("PRSUs").
+Cash-based bonus opportunities for 2023 were delivered through a short-term incentive plan ("STIP") and achievement of bonus amounts under the STIP were based on the Company's 2023 year-end Revenue and 2023 year-end Adjusted EBITDA.
+PRSUs that were outstanding during fiscal 2023 had performance goals based on 2023 year-end Revenue and 2023 year-end Adjusted EBITDA.
+Accordingly, the Company's determination of whether any performance goals were achieved with respect to the STIP or outstanding PRSUs took place at the end of fiscal 2023, after taking into account any adjustments to the first three quarters of 2023 that resulted from the Restatement.

-(2) The market value of equity acceleration is calculated based on the closing price of our common stock as of December 31, 2023 of \$0.7203 per share.
+2. The market value of equity acceleration is calculated based on the closing price of our common stock as of December 31, 2023 of \$0.7203 per share.

-(3) The remaining unvested RSU award vests on June 16, 2024, subject to continued service with us.
+3. The remaining unvested RSU award vests on June 16, 2024, subject to continued service with us.